-A real estate market that is modern, globalised, international, dynamic, attractive to investors, national or international, can only exist by combining two aspects: Portuguese investment and capital, which, as I say, is scarce and short, and international investment.
+A property market that is modern, globalised, international, dynamic, attractive to investors, national or international, can only exist by combining two aspects: Portuguese investment and capital, which, as I say, is scarce and short, and international investment.

 Let’s look at urban regeneration in cities, it wasn’t carried out with national capital.
 It was done with international capital, with tourists and foreigners.
 Therefore, I sometimes refute the criticism that the association should be completely nationalist, that it should oppose international investors, a little bit with a long-term vision against a vision that I think is short term.

-I think we will all win if we have an international, globalised, dynamic and diverse real estate market, because we are very small and, unfortunately, a poor country that cannot afford to waste foreign capital.
+I think we will all win if we have an international, globalised, dynamic and diverse property market, because we are very small and, unfortunately, a poor country that cannot afford to waste foreign capital.

-As we conquer the “new normal”, how do you think the real estate market will react from now on?
+As we conquer the “new normal”, how do you think the property market will react from now on?

 We never stopped, we were resilient.
 We will certainly be the first to return to normal, as a sector of activity.
 I’m not a “catastrophist”, it’s not going to be completely different.
 It’s going to be the same world, with small evolutions and changes.
 This will be seen a lot, for example, in the residential sector.